-- Section 14 Article 3 Snow Alter/Snow Emergency and No Parking on Snow Routes - Schedule XXI
+- Section 14 Article 3 Snow Alert/Snow Emergency and No Parking on Snow Routes - Schedule XXI

 - Snow Emergency Streets

 The Town of Greenwich maintains 265.3 miles of public accepted roadways, 33 municipal and commuter parking lots and 14 Board of Education School facilities.
-Main, collector roads are addressed first with special attention to steep hills and difficult intersections.
-Other roads follow as part of 26 individual routes.
+Arterial and collector roads are addressed first with special attention paid to steep hills, curves and intersections.
+Other roads follow as part of 27 individual routes.

 In accordance with Town ordinance, Greenwich property owners are responsible for keeping all sidewalks along their property clear of snow and ice.
 Heavily used sidewalks near schools and along state highways are particularly important.

 The Town does not repair or replace mailboxes and/or posts that fall from the force of plowed snow.
 Mailboxes and supporting posts must be installed to withstand the rigors of snow removal, including the force of snow pushed from the street onto the roadside and should be located in such a way as to minimize damage.
 Please note: Mailbox damage must be reported within 24 hours of incident.

 - Every Fall, check the integrity of the mailbox post, especially at ground level.

 - Replace posts that show signs of rot or other deterioration.